BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 4- Genes should be stored as official gene symbols (HGNC official gene symbols).

+Details are provided in the interactive toolbox

 ## Output:

 1-The output is a data frame in which the rows denote cells existing in the input h5ad matrix, whereas the columns represent the indicated consensus myeloid cNMF programs in human gliomas.

-**2- IT IS IMPORTANT TO NOTE THAT THE USAGE VALUES IN THE OUTPUT ARE RAW AND SHOULD BE NORMALIZED AS PERCENTAGES PER CELL TO ENABLE COMPARISON AMONG CELLS**
+**2- IT IS IMPORTANT TO NOTE THAT THE USAGE VALUES IN THE OUTPUT ARE NORMALIZED AS PERCENTAGES PER CELL TO ENABLE COMPARISON AMONG CELLS**

+Details are provided in the interactive toolbox

 ## Demo Data: